Common Name: oxeye sunflower

 Tolerate: Drought, Erosion, Clay Soil, Dry Soil, Shallow-Rocky Soil

 Easily grown in average, dry to medium, well-drained soil in full sun.
-Tolerates drought, but does better if regularly watered.
-Tolerates wide range of soils, including poor ones.
-Tolerates some light shade, but plants grown in too much shade tend to require support.
-Remove spent flowers to extend the blooming season.
+Tolerates drought, but does best if regularly watered.
+Tolerates a wide range of soils, including poor, infertile ones.
+Tolerates some light shade, but plants are less vigorous and stems need support in heavier shade.
+Remove spent flowers to extend bloom season.
+Plant stems may be cut back by 1/3 to 1/2 in late May to reduce overall plant height.

 No serious insect or disease problems.
 Some susceptibility to aphids.
 Taller plants may need staking or other support.